 - Interactive exhibits are temporarily closed

-- The theater and the Jean MacArthur Library and Research Center will remain closed to the public.
+- The theater and the Jean MacArthur Library and Research Center remain closed to the public.
 Please continue to send research requests by phone/email.

 - Guided tours and ceremonies will not be offered during this time